MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/4-define-resources-in-a-bicep-template.md

 > [!NOTE]
-> The first time you activate a sandbox and accept the terms, your Microsoft account is associated with a new Azure directory named Microsoft Learn Sandbox.
+> The first time you activate a sandbox and accept the terms, your Microsoft account is associated with a new Azure directory named *Microsoft Learn Sandbox*.
 You're also added to a special subscription named *Concierge Subscription*.

 For your toy launch website, you decide to first create a proof of concept by creating a basic Bicep template.
 In this exercise, you'll create a storage account, Azure App Service plan, and app.
 Later, you'll modify the template to make it more reusable.